stella-cv/stella_vslam/README.md

 ---

 > *NOTE:* This is a community fork of [xdspacelab/openvslam](https://github.com/xdspacelab/openvslam).
 It was created to continue active development of OpenVSLAM on Jan 31, 2021.
 The original repository is no longer available.
 Please read the [official statement of termination](https://github.com/xdspacelab/openvslam/wiki/Termination-of-the-release) carefully and understand it before using this.
-If you are interested in a more detailed discussion, see [here](https://github.com/OpenVSLAM-Community/openvslam/issues/37).
+The similarities with ORB_SLAM2 in the original version have been removed by <https://github.com/OpenVSLAM-Community/openvslam/pull/252>.
+If you find any other issues with the license, please point them out.
+See <https://github.com/OpenVSLAM-Community/openvslam/issues/37> and <https://github.com/OpenVSLAM-Community/openvslam/issues/249> for discussion so far.

 ---